junaidnaeem-carleton/data-analysis-with-power-bi/README.md

-The database is called, 'awesome chocolates' and entails sales comparison of desserts
+The database is called, 'awesome chocolates' and entails sales comparison of desserts sold across different regions